Kenzo gets the buzz at bee-themed Paris Fashion Week show

 KENZO GETS ALL THE BUZZ

-Kenzo’s show was a fairy story in nature.
-Guests smiled as they breathed in the fresh air of the inner city garden amid the sounds of the frothing fountain.
+Kenzo’s show was a fairy tale in nature.
+Guests smiled as they breathed in the fresh air of the inner city garden amid the sounds of the fountain.

-Large umbrellas placed among the rose bushes marked out the show “seating,” little wooden stools, that ensured a safe distance between them.
-Many traipsed in bleary-eyed to this morning show, and were happy to discover a pot of honey on each stool.
-The “Honey of Montmartre,” which guests read off the honey pot label as the show got off to a tardy start, is the stuff produced near the Sacre Coeur church as part of a city-wide initiative to revive the dwindling bee population.
+Large umbrellas placed among the rose bushes marked out the show seating, little wooden stools, that ensured a safe distance between them.
+Guests were happy to discover a pot of honey on each stool.
+The “Honey of Montmartre” is produced near the Sacre Coeur church as part of a city-wide initiative to revive the dwindling bee population.

 For Felipe Oliveira Baptista, the bees were more than a show gimmick, and the sweetness not just in the pots — it was to be found also in the creative, bee-themed designs.